-Mass shooter in December 2019 shooting as Pensacola Navy base had been ‘radicalized,’ victim says
+Gunman in December 2019 shooting at Pensacola base had been ‘radicalized,’ U.S. Navy concludes

 The primary cause of a fatal mass shooting at Naval Air Station Pensacola late last year was the “self-radicalization” of the shooter, a second lieutenant in the Royal Saudi Air Force, the U.S. Navy said in a statement released Friday.

 The Navy said the findings of their command investigation match that of the FBI’s report, which laid most of the blame for the deaths of three men and wounding of eight others at Saudi 2nd Lt.
 Mohammed Saeed Al-shamrani, who had been undergoing flight training at the time.
-The investigation found a number of other potential contributing factors into the shooting..
+The investigation found a number of other potential contributing factors into the shooting.

 “Military leaders, government employees, contracted employees, peers knew of isolated events and indicators but all remained unaware of a complete picture of 2nd Lt.
 Al-Shamrani’s potential threat indicators,” the report states.